-Intangible assets at historical cost and amortize them over their estimated useful lives.
+Intangible assets are stated at historical cost and amortized over their estimated useful lives.
 We use a straight-line method of amortization, unless a method that better reflects the pattern in which the economic benefits of the intangible asset are consumed or otherwise used up can be reliably determined.
-The approximate useful lives for amortization of our intangible assets are as follows: customer relationships, five to 15 years; trade names, five to 15 years.
+The approximate useful lives for amortization of our intangible assets are as follows: customer relationships, five to 15 years; trade names, five to 15 years; and dispensary license, 15 years.